Community Heart & Soul

 • Community Heart & Soul is a bottom-up, resident-driven process that should not driven by any predetermined theme.
 The strength of the model lies in the design: there is no agenda being promoted, other than a genuine desire to improve community relationships and collaborative decision-making.

-Taylor Crowl (Montana Community Foundation)
+Camden Graves (Montana Community Foundation)

-Elisa Fiaschetti (Montana Community Foundation)
+Shyanne Wallace (Montana Community Foundation)

 Mandie Reed (Montana State University Extension)

-• Mandie is the Montanan State University Extension Agent serving in Wheatland County, Montana, a position she has held since 2004.
+• Mandie Reed is the Montana State University Extension Agent serving in Wheatland County, Montana, a position she has held since 2004.
 She delivers programs to meet the needs of the people in Wheatland County in four program areas: 4-H and Youth Development, Family and Consumer Science, Agriculture and Natural Resources, and Community Development.
 Mandie has also served on the statewide planning committee for Reimagining Rural and Big Sky, Big Leadership.
 She has offered the BSBL program in Wheatland County for 4 years.
 What Mandie loves most about her job is the opportunity to work with creative peers and to serve her community.

 We're Here to Help